top of page

 Note: This feat can be chosen multiple times.

 Pick four skills.
-You add half your proficiency bonus (rounded down) to these skills.
+You are now a dabbler in those skills (add half your proficiency bonus, rounded down).
 If you later gain proficiency in any of these skills, you can switch your Dabbler skills.
-If you later gain the Jack of All Trades feature, you can replace this feat with another level 1 feat.
+If you later gain the Jack of All Trades feature, you can replace this feat.

 Fast Loading